 Helping people release what's preventing them from Aligning with Abundance (physical, emotional, spiritual and financial) is one of my greatest joys!

 I love the texts & emails that I get from clients telling me how much better they feel as we work together to shift their energy.

 I’ve written two books “Smart, Sexy Sweets, Decadent Desserts That Happen to be Free of Gluten, Dairy, Eggs, Soy, Corn, Nuts & Refined Sugar” and “Love, Yourself: a 28-day Journey to Love the Skin (and Life) You’re In”.

 Both can be found on Amazon.

-When I’m not coaching others you can find me at the Aerial Studio climbing silks or on the Lyra, suspended in mid-air.
+When I’m not coaching others you can find me at the Aerial Studio climbing silks or playing with my sweet little puppy Charlie.